 2nd: Delineate a non-invasive method capable of counting so many cells within a day.

-3rd Plan the algorithm of the consecutive order of a complete tissue and organ regeneration.
+3rd Design the algorithm of the consecutive order of complete tissue and organ regeneration.

 From SFGate: “Peter A. Thiel, co-founder and former chief executive officer of the online payments system PayPal, announced Saturday he is pledging $3.5 million “to support scientific research into the alleviation and eventual reversal of the debilities caused by aging.”